grycap/scar/docs/source/api_gateway.rst

   scar invoke -n scar-cowsay -db /tmp/img.jpg

 The file specified after the parameter ``-db`` is codified and passed as the POST body.
-Take into account that the file limitations for request response and asynchronous requests are 6MB and 128KB respectively, as specified in the `AWS lambda documentation <https://docs.aws.amazon.com/lambda/latest/dg/limits.html>`_.
+Take into account that the file limitations for request response and asynchronous requests are 6MB and 128KB respectively, as specified in the `AWS Lambda documentation <https://docs.aws.amazon.com/lambda/latest/dg/limits.html>`_.

-Lastly, You can also submit JSON as the body to the HTTP endpoint with no other configuration, as long Content-Type is application/json.
-If SCAR sees a JSON body, it will write this body to /tmp/{REQUEST_ID}/api_event.json.
-Otherwise, it will default the post body to it being a file.
+Lastly, you can also submit a JSON as the body of the request to the HTTP endpoint with no other configuration, as long as `Content-Type` is `application/json`.
+If SCAR detects a JSON body, it will write this body to the file `/tmp/{REQUEST_ID}/api_event.json`.
+Otherwise, the body will be considered to be a file.

 This can invoked via the cli::